 Please join us at our annual events.
-These events are a wonderful way for prospective parents to get to know Mountain Laurel.
+These events are a wonderful way forfor our Mountain Laurel community to come together.
 We look forward to seeing you!

 All School Open House

 Mark your calendars to visit us at our next open house, date TBD.